zephyrproject-rtos/trusted-firmware-m/docs/platform/nordic_nrf/nrf5340dk_nrf5340_cpuapp/README.rst

 **********************************

 SECURE_UART1 is enabled by default when building TF-M on nRF5340 DK, so the secure firmware console output is available via USART1.
-To route the USART1 output to one of the serial ports, wire the default USART1 TxD and RxD (pins P0.25 and P0.26) to RxD and TxD pins on the DK.
+When using the nRF5340 network MCU make sure to configure different UART pins or disable SECURE_UART1.

 Non-Secure console output is available via USART0.